spacetelescope/stsci.tools/doc/source/teal_guide.rst

 Defining How to Run the Task
 ----------------------------
 The ConfigObj instance passed by TEAL into the module needs to be interpreted and used to run the application.
-There are a couple of different models which can be used to define the interface between the ``run()`` function and the task's primary user interface function.
+There are a couple of different models which can be used to define the interface between the ``run()`` function and the task's primary user interface function (i.e. how it would be called in a script).

   #.
 The ``run()`` function interprets the ConfigObj instance and calls the user interface
      function.
 This works well for tasks which have a small number of parameters.

   #.
-The ``run()`` function serves as the primary driver for the task and a separate
+The ``run()`` function serves as the primary driver for the task and a separate function
      gets defined to provide a simpler interface for the user to call interactively.
 This works well for tasks which have a large number of parameters or sets of parameters defined in the ConfigObj interface.